Comma0517/project-omega/README.md

 The goal is to optimize the developer experience by being able to:

-- Develop locally as if it's a monolith
+- Develope locally as if it's a monolith
 - Deploy as separate microservices
 - Simulate the production environment locally using docker